 18. Confetti filled lantern

 We were extra ambitious with my son’s gender reveal, like I said above we rented a cotton candy machine, but we also made a surprise lantern filled with blue confetti.
+I dropped off a sealed envelope at my friend’s house and she filled the piñata with the appropriate color confetti.

 19. Question mark piñata